Exabel/api/exabel/api/data/doc/timeseries.rst

 Create time series
 ------------------

+**Note** Time series points are stored with second resolution, however the Exabel Platform only supports processing time series with daily or higher resolution.
+Time stamps must be normalised to *midnight UTC* (```00:00:00Z``).

 ..  http:post:: /v1/entityTypes/{entityTypeId}/entities/{entityId}/signals/{signalId}

     :query timestamp view.timeRange.fromTime: The start point of the time range.
 By default included in the range.